 Anyone who has or is interested in buying an Android TV box or Android TV will find this list of the best Android TV launchers of 2017 and all time very helpful.
 While all devices come with a default greeting home screen, the beauty of Android is that it allows you to change it with ease, and whenever you want to.
 And you don’t necessarily need to have an Android TV device to use one of these launchers.
 You can use one of these on any compatible Android device.

-It goes without saying that when using Kodi or doing just about anything on the internet you need to protect yourself with a VPN.
-Using a VPN from Express VPN you are going to ensure that you remain anonymous online and totally protected from prying eyes.
+It goes without saying that when using Kodi or doing just about anything online you need to protect yourself with a VPN.
+By using a VPN from Express VPN, the worlds fastest VPN, you’ll make certain you remain anonymous online and totally protected from prying eyes.
 Whilst online and using a VPN everything that you do will be encrypted.
 Credit card information and browsing history will remain safe and secure.
 Don’t risk your privacy or security.
-Get yourself a VPN from Express VPN today.
-Buy a 12 month subscription and get a massive discount.
-Subscribe to Express VPN, the worlds fastest VPN, by clicking here
+Get yourself a VPN from Express VPNtoday.
+Buy a 12 month subscription and receive a large discount.
+Subscribe to Express VPN by clicking here.

 So firstly, the basics.
 What is a launcher?
 In the simplest terms it’s the homescreen that you notice on every Android operating system.
 Most people will be familiar with a simple tiled layout.
 It’s a clean background with app tiles and maybe some widgets.
 It’s just a pre-designed template that’s designed to make using the homescreen (and connected pages) quicker and easier.
 Now let’s take a look at the best Android TV launchers of 2017 and all time, in no particular order.